ECGomes/nilmtk-contrib/README.md

 **Note: For faster computation of neural-networks, it is suggested that you install keras-gpu, since it can take advantage of GPUs.
 The algorithms AFHMM, AFHMM_SAC and DSC are CPU intensive, use a system with good CPU for these algorithms.**

+# Using PB-NILM

+For an example on how to use PB-NILM please check the PB-NILM notebook found on the sample_notebooks folder.

+Alternatively you can find it [here](https://github.com/ECGomes/nilmtk-contrib/blob/master/sample_notebooks/PB-NILM.ipynb).

+# Related Publications
+For additional information please refer to the publication [PB-NILM: Pinball Guided Deep Non-Intrusive Load Monitoring](https://ieeexplore.ieee.org/document/9025262).
+If you used PB-NILM in your research, please cite this paper.